UWE-Ruby/week-02/README.md

 #### Finding a Victim / Being a Victim

 Find another student in class: that is seated near you; through Hipchat; or through our [Github organization](https://github.com/organizations/UWE-Ruby/teams/90635).
-Ask them to clone, fork and fix your repository.
+Ask them to fork, clone and fix your repository.
 You should do the same for them.

 For your friends repository that you are creating a fix for the failing test it is time to open up a [Pull Request](http://help.github.com/send-pull-requests/).
 A pull request is initiated from your repository and send to the person's repository that you originally forked.